U-539

 21 Sep 1943

-The boat was attacked by the British Hudson aircraft V9161 (269 Sqdn RAF/G, pilot Sgt E.J.L.
-Brame) southeast of Iceland.
-During the first approach the aircraft was hit by AA fire in the port aileron, so the pilot decided to drop two 100lb A/S bombs from a higher altitude to force the boat to dive.
-The bombs fell close but U-539 stayed on the surface, evaded the 3 depth charges that were dropped in the following low level attack and then escaped by crash-diving.
+The boat was attacked by British Hudson V9161 (269 Sqn RAF/G, pilot F/Sgt E.J.L.
+Brame) SE of Iceland.
+On the first approach the port aileron was damaged by flak and the pilot decided to drop two 100lb A/S bombs from a higher altitude to force the boat to dive.
+The bombs fell close, but U-539 stayed on the surface, evaded the three depth charges dropped in the following low level attack, and then escaped by diving.
 (Sources: Franks/Zimmerman)

 4 Oct 1943